-This Valentine’s Day Wall Hanging is inspired by my favorite Valentine’s Day candy – conversation hearts.
+This Valentine’s Day wall hanging is inspired by my favorite Valentine’s Day candy – Conversation Hearts.
 I made two versions of it.
-One has the names of my family members and the other has some conversation heart inspired sayings.

 One of my wall hangings is on the wall between the dining room and den.
 It has a long white slim wall that is just perfect for this sort of thing.
 The other is down in the den near what my daughter calls her “time out chair.”